jharshman/easycfg/README.md

 # EasyCFG

-A lightweight package around `pflag` and `viper` providing a easy way to configure program options and tie it together with a settings file and environment variables.
+A lightweight package around `pflag` and `viper` providing a easy way to configure program options and tie it together with environment variables.
 Additional support for GPG encrypted values has been added.

 ### Usage